Policies of the Triton Principal Herald

 2.11.1 Official Courts are those courts convened by the Crown, Their Heirs or Coronets at official SCA events appearing on the kingdom calendar.

-2.11.2 The duties of the court herald are to assist the Crown, Their Heirs or Coronets with accurate information gathering and dissemination, proper court set up, docket management, providing the voice for court or other heraldic activities they may called upon to perform.
+2.11.2 The duties of the court herald are to assist the Crown, Their Heirs or Coronets with accurate information gathering and dissemination, proper court set up, docket management, and provide the voice for court or other heraldic activities they are called upon to perform.

-2.11.4 Official court reports must include the name(s) of the presiding Crown/Coronet, event name, event date, court time (if multiple courts held), herald’s name and a chronological listing of awards/orders given with the recipient's SCA name.
+2.11.4 Official court reports must include the name(s) of the presiding Crown/Coronet, event name, event date, court time (if multiple courts held), herald’s name, and a chronological listing of awards/orders given with the recipient's SCA name.
 Reports should also include recipients’ modern name, home branch, and whether the recipient received an original scroll or a promissory when possible.
 Reports should not be held late for lacking information such as modern names and branches.
-They should be filed in timely fashion and updates sent later if further information is found.
+They should be filed in a timely fashion, and updates should be sent later if further information is needed.

 2.11.5 It is recommended, but not required, that court heralds also prepare a Court Report that lists and/or describes all activities and events that occurred during the court, for public dissemination.
 Modern names must not be included in this narrative report.